 Formative work experiences with great mentorship helped to cement the idea that there was still much to discover and heights to be achieved in the region.
 In 2018 Robert reached out to several winegrower friends and learned they would be able to source fruit from some of their favorite vineyard sites in the region.
 With some smiles and handshakes, we took a leap of great faith and decided to launch a winery.
 With Robert focused on vineyards and winemaking, Recha took up the important roles of organizing and running the regulatory and business side of the winery.
 Months before the 2018 harvest we explored our genealogy, and that summer we found ourselves in dreamy Sandar visiting welcoming Hems.
 Soon after our trip, Sandar & Hem was born.

 Along the way, so many great people have shared, encouraged, inspired, and taught us.
 One person who has been instrumental to our journey is Taylor Smith.
 We met Taylor years ago while he was working at Ridge Vineyards and soonn after meeting him our wine group was pouring him historic Ridge wines from the 1960s-1990s from our own cellars and he was pouring out his passion and knowledge for wine with us.
 We developed a great friendship over the next several years and as Taylor expanded his career in wine, he has continued been a treasured friend who we find ourselves always excited to catch up with.
 Often a co-conspirator in wine events and ideas, and someone who we can’t wait to open that special or curiosity of a bottle with, he is someone who has always inspired us as we explore new regions, varieties, and philosophies in wine.
 Taylor grew up in San Jose and since a young age has cycled extensively through the back roads of the mountains, taking inspiration from the stunning vineyards sites of the region.
 A year of teaching English in the Provence region of France was instrumental in exposing him to the French engrained proclivity to intertwine life and wine and instilled in him a passion to dive into the industry.
 Professionally, he went on to work as a sommelier in some of the greatest restaurants in the area including Plumed Horse, Saison, and RN74.
 As his knowledge of wine has grown, he has gone on to hold important roles at Ridge Vineyards in Cupertino, Eisele Vineyards in Calistoga, and has worked harvests at Chateau d’Eugenie in Burgundy and Chateau Latour in Bordeaux.
 As we launched our winery, we found ourselves often consulting Taylor for his thoughts about our directions with the winery.
-Soon after our first 2018 wines went to barrel it became clear Taylor had been with us throughout our journey and was already an essential partner in our venture.
-He clearly understood our vision and had even bigger ideas for us so we formalized our partnership and he joined us at Sandar & Hem.
+He clearly understood our vision and has been an invaluable inspiration and support in launching Sandar & Hem.